ybrenning/hoopy/README.md

 > Note: This project is still a work in progress

-Scraping NBA data from [Basketball Reference](https://www.basketball-reference.com) for personal projects and using it in an example data visualization application
+Scraping NBA data from [Basketball Reference](https://www.basketball-reference.com) for use in personal projects and using it in an example data visualization application

 ## Setup